 Have questions?
 Call us now at 844-685-9200 for a Free Case Evaluation.

 The harassing company pays our fees.

-According to the Better Business Bureau (BBB), C. Tech Collections, Inc. was founded and incorporated in 1989.
+According to the Better Business Bureau (BBB), C. Tech Collections, Inc. is a legitimate collection agency, founded and incorporated in 1989.
 The BBB established a profile page for CTC in 1990.
 CTC is listed as a collection agency that uses the alternate business names, Collect Tech and U.S. Collectech.
 Buzzfile estimates CTC’s annual revenue at $3.8 million and the size of its headquarters staff at 45 employees.